LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 a result page based on multiple files working together.

 .. method:: lassoApp_include(path::string)
-.. method:: lassoApp_include(path::string, as::string, extra=void)
+.. method:: lassoApp_include(path::string, as::string, extra= ?)
-.. method:: lassoApp_include_current(path::string, extra=void)
+.. method:: lassoApp_include_current(path::string, extra= ?)

    These methods allow you to include content from the LassoApp node specified in the ``path`` parameter.
 The default is to determine the content type by the extension of the node, but the second method allows you to specify the extension to use.

-   The first two methods allow you to specify a node in any LassoApp---the root of their path being the top level for all LassoApps.
-The last method (`lassoApp_include_current`) has it's root at the current LassoApp.
+   The first two methods allow you to specify a node in any LassoApp, where the root of their path is the top level for all LassoApps.
+The last method `lassoApp_include_current` has its root set to the current LassoApp.

 To include a LassoApp file from a Lasso file external to the LassoApp, the `lassoapp_include` method is used.
 This method accepts one string parameter,